 "Everyone at the station was looking to [my boss] and the State Trooper we were with and asking 'What do you know?'
 It was also really nice to meet the folks that we were regularly on the phone with updating day to day."

-The group is responsible for bringing in experienced PR professionals from all different backgrounds, as well as strategizing on how to best promote these speakers - and as president, Michael helps make this happen.
-The group recently held an event on campus titled "Your Career In Public Relations," which featured four panelists from various companies, including Curry College alum Erika Kuzmicz '11.
+The group is responsible for bringing in experienced PR professionals from all different backgrounds, as well as strategizing on how to best promote the speakers - and as president, Michael helped make this happen.

-Michael is also a member of the Sigma Beta Delta Honor Society and the Communication Honor Society, Lambda Pi Eta.
-And he was recently accepted into the Alexander Graham Bell Society, which is an honor for students who make the dean's list each and every semester at Curry.
-Not to mention he's a Speaking Center Associate and a star of the men's soccer team.
+Michael was also a member of the Sigma Beta Delta Honor Society and the Communication Honor Society, Lambda Pi Eta.
+And he was accepted into the Alexander Graham Bell Society, which is one of the highest academic honors a Curry student can achieve.
+Not to mention he was a Speaking Center associate and a standout on the men's soccer team.

-Most recently, he was asked to speak at Accepted Student Day, delivering a speech to over 2,000 accepted students and their friends and families.
+He was also asked to speak at Accepted Student Day in 2012, delivering a speech to over 2,000 accepted students and their friends and families.

 Academics are also a big part of Michael's Curry experience.
 "Everything that we do at CCPRSA and the Speaking Center, for example, has their foundations laid out for us in our classes."

 "At Curry they do a really good job preparing us for both participating in these campus organizations and groups and for what we are going to do once we graduate.
 It all comes together."